Recent and upcoming events:

 Salisbury, England.
 19-21 May.
 Delivering the "Edward Bailey" Lecture at the Implicit Religion conference.

-I'm a writer, public speaker, and college professor.
+I'm a writer, public speaker, editor, and college professor.
 My work starts with a basic question: What does it mean to be human?
 For me, this question is inseparable from the question: What makes humans religious?

 Based on my experiences traveling and talking with people, observing and reading, parenting and partnering, my conclusions about human life, and religious life more specifically, come back to the important role of basic physical experiences: eating bread together, looking at images, smelling spices, listening to music, and touching other bodies.
-These are all sensually symbolic, meaningful activities that engage religious people, providing order and values for living, and, more often than not, a little disorder.
+These are all sensually symbolic, meaningful activities that engage communities of people, providing order and values for living, and, more often than not, a little disorder.

 Far from ideological arguments that pit theism against atheism, or science against faith, my writings and teachings constantly demonstrate how religion happens primarily in and through the body.
 I'm thoroughly undiscplined, reading around in cultural anthropology, art history, cognitive science, evolutionary biology, creative nonfiction, film and media studies, though I tend to graze most often in the field of religious studies.